amfam/StudentGradeGen/README.md

 # StudentGradeGen
-1. Write a program to generate a result sheet for student of SSC.
+1. Write a program to generate a result sheet for student of SSC with OOP Mind

 Input File - marks.txt (first row - coulumn names).
 From second line - each row is for single student data
 ----------------------------------------------------------------------------------------------------------